herotc/hero-rotation/README.md

 **If you are using Curse Client V5, please update it to Twitch Client or download manually the addon, it's not longer supported by Curse and contains bugged updates.**

+**If you are experiencing issues with AoE rotation (likely Abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplate shown (camera can hide them).**

 # AethysRotation

 AethysRotation is a World of Warcraft addon to provide the player useful and precise information to execute the best possible DPS rotation in every situation.